vonmecheln/ansible-role-vivaldi/README.md

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+Including an example of how to use your role is always nice for users too:

     - hosts: servers
       roles:
-         - { role: username.rolename, x: 42 }
+         - { role: vonmecheln.vivaldi }

 License
 -------

-BSD
+GPLv2

 Author Information
 ------------------

-An optional section for the role authors to include contact information, or a website (HTML is not allowed).
+Luís Henrique Manosso Von Mecheln